n8n-io/n8n-docs/docs/integrations/builtin/credentials/box.md

 # Box credentials

-You can use these credentials to authenticate the following nodes with Box.
+You can use these credentials to authenticate the following nodes:

 - [Box](/integrations/builtin/app-nodes/n8n-nodes-base.box/)
 - [Box Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.boxtrigger/)